Understanding Common Claim Denial Reasons

 When to Hire an Attorney

-Insurance attorneys handling denied car insurance claims typically charge contingency fees between 30% and 40% of the settlement or court award.
+Insurance attorneys handling denied car insurance claims typically charge contingency fees between 33% and 40% of the settlement or court award.
 The fee often follows a tiered structure: approximately 33⅓% for pre-litigation settlements, 35%–37.5% post-filing, and up to 40% for trial or appeal cases.
 You pay nothing unless your attorney wins, making legal representation accessible even when you're already facing financial pressure from a denial.
+Research shows that represented claimants receive significantly more — some studies suggest 3 to 3.5 times more — than unrepresented ones.

-Understanding how claim adjusters work and the tactics they use to reduce payouts can also help you decide whether professional legal help is warranted.
+Understanding how claim adjusters assess damage and the tactics they use to reduce payouts can also help you decide whether professional legal help is warranted.

 Filing Complaints with State Insurance Commissioners